CLINICAL DOCUMENTATION SECTION

 Other Useful Forms (Word format)

 We advise Insurers in the first letter that we do not send copies of the patient file unless they are paid for in advance.
-This is the Request Form we send them.
+This is the form we send.

-We also send a Care Plan that most closely describes the patient's status and intended care requirements.
-These 11 plans we developed by Robert Mootz, D.C.
+Finally, along with the first letter we also send a Care Plan that most closely describes the patient's status and intended care.
+These 11 plans we developed by Robert Mootz, D.C. in his article "Chiropractic Care for Common Industrial Low Back Conditions".
 They are formatted so that you can print them onto your own letterhead.

 In the case of financial hardship, you may have a patient who will not comply with your care plan because of the cumulative cost (and frequency) of the first month's care.
 In that case, during the report of findings, I use this form.
 I ask, "Knowing that we will need to see you between 9 or 12 times during the first month, (and already knowing how much I charge for each service), how much can you afford to pay for these visits, such that you will actually comply with the care plan?"
 Often people say "Oh, 45 per visit is fine".
 Then we document that and they sign the form.